 "Yvaine!
 Behind you!"
 I turned to find a monster peering into the shadows I hid in.
 Its golden eyes pierced my own, but it would not take me.
 I refused to allow it.
 Someone else needed me to live.

-The creature—we called the Guise—dissipated, leaving nothing behind of its existence.
+The monster—we called the Guise—dissipated, leaving nothing behind of its existence.
 The sun was shining bright.
-A perfect day for the monster to hunt, while humans and Fae alike were forced to hide in the shadows and hoped the darkness was black enough to keep the creatures at bay.
+A perfect day for the monster to hunt, while humans and Fae alike were forced to hide in the shadows and hoped that the darkness was black enough to keep the creatures at bay.